 The healing and relaxing qualities of massages are no secret.
 Using some herbal or essential oil with a soothing fragrance can work wonders on your skin by making it soft and supple.
 Apart from that, massaging the scalp or the soles of your feet with oil once or twice a week has proven to be beneficial to the body.
 Whether it is self-massage or a professional one, adding massages to our health-care regimen is a good decision.
 Be it in the form of a luxurious treat, stress relief, pain management or injury alleviation, massage therapy has become an integral part of modern-day hospice.

 Meditation is a considered to be a prerequisite in Ayurvedic Science.
 It is an ideal way to discipline the mind and body to a state of calmness and peace by eliminating the inhibiting effects of stress and strain.
 Meditating right after a soothing and relaxing bath is the best time as the body is refreshed and clean.
 It helps to curb desire and is the stairway to a long life.
-Make sure you find a place away from the chaos and distraction of your surroundings as that would help you concentrate on your breathing and the practice altogether.
+Make sure you find a place away for meditation from the chaos and distraction of your surroundings as that would help you concentrate on your breathing and the practice altogether.

 Clean clothes should be worn daily.
 It is more beneficial to wear clothes made out of cotton, silk, linens and wool which are natural fibres as wearing materials that are light and airy provide a chance for the skin to breathe freely.
 Sharing clothes or shoes is a strict no-go, according to Ayurveda as heat of the body is released in the sweat and polluted energy collects in the heel of the foot.
 Taking shoes into the house is, thus, forbidden and wooden shoes are considered to be a better option as compared to animal skin or rubber footwear.